 On the Inca site there are updates about how tax is levied on self-published authors.

-You may taxed by the IRS, the efficient and engaging taxation service in the USA.
+You may also be taxed by the IRS, the efficient and engaging taxation service in the USA.
 If you are not a US resident, this could be wrong, and you need to read up on how to contact them and start the process for rebates.
 It will take some time, but once a decision has been reached, the IRS pays interest on the amount they owe you up until the issue of the refund.
 Don't hold your breath.
 The author has been waiting two years now for a $30 refund, so is already planning the purchase of a gold plated spoon.

 Details of Tax strategies are on the Inca site